We spent a week at the award-winning Elms Farm Accessible Cottages at Hubbert’s Bridge near Boston in Lincolnshire.

 The short answer is yes, in a heartbeat.
 For us, it was not only fully accessible but one of the most relaxing places we’ve ever visited.

-The cottages at Elms Farm are luxurious, homely, comfortable and a testament to Carol’s hard work and dedication, Carol should be very proud of what she’s achieved.
+The cottages at Elms Farm are luxurious, homely, and comfortable, and a testament to Carol’s hard work and dedication.
+Carol should be very proud of what she’s achieved.

 Lincolnshire was a bit of a revelation.
 It’s a diverse and exciting county.
-Whatever it is you want to do on your holidays, you can do it in Lincolnshire and we’ll definitely be returning.
+Whatever you want to do on your holidays, you can do it in Lincolnshire, and we’ll be returning.

 Where would you like to go next?